Residents' FAQ

 -

-1) Visit go.gov.sg/cdcv , select CDC Vouchers 2022, or CDC Vouchers 2021, and login with Singpass to claim your respective vouchers.
+1) Visit go.gov.sg/cdcv, select CDC Vouchers 2025 (Jan) or CDC Vouchers 2025 (May) and login with Singpass to claim your vouchers.

 You will require a valid Singpass account and smartphone to login and claim your vouchers.
 Singpass is needed to verify your identity and prevent fraudulent claims on behalf of your household.

-Please refer to the step-by-step infographics on how to claim your household’s $100 CDC vouchers or the notification letter.
+Please refer to the step-by-step infographics on how to claim your household’s CDC vouchers on go.gov.sg/cdcv.

 -